No contest (sports): Team sports

 A 2023 National Football League game between the Cincinnati Bengals and the Buffalo Bills was officially ruled a no contest after Bills safety Damar Hamlin suffered a sudden cardiac arrest and collapsed on the field.
 The game was suspended with 5:58 remaining in the first quarter, with the Bengals leading 7–3, and was officially ruled a no contest three days later.
 Hamlin survived, and as of September 2024, still plays for the Bills.

 The National Collegiate Athletic Association introduced a no contest designation in the 1980s after several college basketball games were impacted by poor weather that prevented the visiting team from reaching the venue.
 Intended as a substitute for forfeits, the policy was expanded to all circumstances that might render a team unable to arrive at the game outside of their control, such as accidents or contractual disputes.
 For games between schools in the same athletic conference, the conference leadership could also opt to rule a forfeit for the absent team though it would not affect either team's overall record.

+The 2021 NCAA Division I men's basketball tournament game between the Oregon Ducks and the VCU Rams was ruled as a "no contest" by the NCAA due to COVID-19 issues affecting VCU.
+The Ducks advanced to the next round of the tournament.
+Later that year, in the 2021 College World Series, the game between the Vanderbilt Commodores and the NC State Wolfpack was declared as a "no contest" due to COVID-19 protocols.
+This led to Vanderbilt advancing to the finals, and to NC State being eliminated.